Last updated: June 20, 2026

 Calling a VITA site

 “Hi, I am a single parent in South Dakota.
 I need help filing my federal return and checking EITC, Child Tax Credit, and child care credit.
-Are you taking appointments, and what documents should I bring?”
+Are you taking appointments, and what should I bring?”

 Calling a child care provider